 8 a.m.-4 p.m.
 Classes open to families and alumni

 Grab your notebook and coffee; it’s back to class!
-A listing of open classes will be available here soon
+See the listing of available classes here by department, time, or instructor

 11:30 a.m.-1:30 p.m.
 Lunch in Commons, Chapin Hall (pay at the door)